HenrikDK2/dotfiles/README.md

 - You should have sudo and git installed on your system.

+- The scripts only work with systemd-boot.

 This project only considers my usage on an AMD machine, you might need to do some tweaking to get it working on your machine.

+If you want to use the automatic TKG-kernel installer script you would have to reconfigure it for your system.
+Like enabling CUDA/NvEnc on Nvidia you would have to make this the opposite `s/_numadisable="false"/_numadisable="true"/g`.

 Clone this project to your home folder.
 Run `~/.my-scripts/init/install.sh` and follow the procedures, once done reboot the computer and pray to god that it runs :)